avakiai/beagle-notes/README.md

-# Initial page
+# Book in progress

-Does this work?
+Check back soon!
+Working on knitting this into a bookdown book.